jsandham/hello-world/README.txt

-This is just a simple test branch for learning about git
+This is just a test repo for learning about git